2 August 2019

 By the end of the course participants will:

 - have obtained an extensive overview over various types of quantitative research designs;

 - be familiar with the concept of causality from different perspectives:

 - be able to select the appropriate research design to answer causal research questions.

-The rates include the tuition fee, course materials, access to library and IT facilities and coffee/tea.
+The rates include the tuition fee, course material, access to library and IT facilities and coffee/tea/soft drinks.